Jaan Poska: Early life

-Poska was born the fifth of 12 children of a Russian Orthodox parish schoolmaster and received his secondary education at the Orthodox church's school in Riga.
+Poska was born the fifth of 12 children of an Eastern Orthodox parish schoolmaster and received his secondary education at the church's school in Riga.
 He entered medical school at the University of Tartu, but soon transferred to law where he graduated in 1890.
-Poska was the first ethnic Estonian admitted to the bar in Tallinn where he worked as barrister.
+Poska was the first native Estonian-speaking person admitted to the bar in Tallinn, where he worked as barrister.